Smiling Rosary

-Today, I have a story about family prayer that is not in The Prayer List.
+Today, I have a story about family prayer that is not in my book, The Prayer List.
 This one requires a visual, so go put your hands on a set of rosary beads before you read any further.
 If you don’t have a rosary, that’s fine; a simple necklace of any kind will work.

 My daughter, Ellen, age seven, had just made her First Holy Communion, and I had followed tradition by buying her a pretty rosary, along with a prayer book.
 She took the prayer book with her to Mass a couple of times, but it didn’t really grab her imagination.
 The rosary, however, was something that she toted along on errands, draped over her stuffed animals, and generally kept out in the open and close to hand in her bedroom.